 Whether you like your peppers sweet, sweet with some heat, or just blazing atomic hot, we’ve got peppers for you.
 Many of our customers report that the first time they’ve been successful growing peppers is with our plants.
 Luck?
 No siree planning, research and more research.
 We scour catalogs for pepper varieties which don’t mind our cool Vermont nights so that pepper success can be within reach of every gardener.
 We often tell folks that we don’t just sell plants, we sell “Success.”
 Why would you sell a pepper named “California Wonder” in cool New England?
 That’s just selling disappointment my friends.

 Some like it hot!
 Poblano Baron, Time Bomb, Jalapeno Chichimeca, Serrano HotRod, Peperoncini, Royal Purple and early Habanero “Helios.”

-Due to growing demand, in 2017 we added Red Ghost, White Ghost, Trinidad Scorpion and Carolina Reaper, to our offerings.
-The latter was named the worlds hottest pepper.
+Due to growing demand, in 2017 we added Red Ghost, named the worlds hottest pepper.

 Green Vs red, orange, yellow and more: